 Is it wrong of me that I’m terrified?

-Well, of course, it’s never wrong to have any emotion at all: emotions are messages from our own heart and spirit that we’re supposed to heed.
+It’s never wrong to have any emotion: emotions are messages from our own heart and spirit that we’re supposed to heed.
 And how could you not be afraid of Christianity, which in the past has hurt you so?
 It’s a testimony to the enduring strength of your relationship with God that you’d even consider letting Christ back into your life.
 I don’t think I would.
 I tend not to visit houses where I know crazy people live.
 And you spent a lot of your childhood in one crazy group home.

 It’s also clear from your letter that you’re carrying that emotional rawness that is the stamp—the personal legacy, the inherited imprint, the mark—of fundamentalism.
 You can say a lot of things about fundamentalists, but you can’t say they’re not intense.
 They’re not sometimes intense.
 They’re not intense between eight and ten on Sunday mornings, or when they’re singing special hymns, or whatever.
 They’re always operating at pretty much maximum intensity, because to them everything is about God.
 Nothing is neutral.
 Nothing is ambiguous.
 Nothing is irrelevant.
 Everything is about the biggest, most dramatic stuff possible: heaven, hell, evil, righteousness, morality, immorality, the will and purpose of God.